pramodramdas/auth_omdb_service/README.md

 # auth_omdb_service
+#### This is simple microservices architecture with omdb service(nodejs), auth service(golang) and various other tools like zipkin, apigateway, etc

 There are three methods of validating json tokens by changing JWT_VALIDATION for imdb service.
 * **JWT_VALIDATION=self** then imdb service will validate token by itself.